Balkan Federation: Balkan Communist Federation

+Bulgarian Communist Party

-In Sofia, Bulgaria in May–June 1922 the question of the "autonomy of Macedonia, Dobruja and Thrace" was raised by Vasil Kolarov and was backed by Dimitrov, the Bulgarian delegate who presided over the meeting.
+At the Sixth Conference of the Balkan Communist Federation in November 1923 the motion for "autonomy of Macedonia, Dobruja and Thrace" was raised by Vasil Kolarov and was backed by Dimitrov, the Bulgarian delegate who presided over the meeting.
 The Greek delegate asked for a postponement as he was reluctant to approve a motion that was not on the agenda.
-In December 1923, the Balkan Communist Federation held its Fifth Conference in Moscow.
 In 1924 the Comintern entered negotiations about collaboration between the Communists and the Internal Macedonian Revolutionary Organization (IMRO), Internal Thracian Revolutionary Organisation (ITRO) and Internal Dobrujan Revolutionary Organisation (IDRO), and the creation of a united revolutionary movement.
 The idea for a new unified organization was supported by the Soviet Union, which saw a chance for using this well developed revolutionary movements to spread revolution in the Balkans and destabilize the Balkan monarchies.

 The so-called May Manifesto of 6 May 1924 was issued in which the objectives of the unified Macedonian liberation movement were presented: independence and unification of partitioned Macedonia, fighting all the neighbouring Balkan monarchies, forming a Balkan Communist Federation and cooperation with the Soviet Union.
 In 1925, under the influence of the BKP, several left-wing splinter groups (the Internal Macedonian Revolutionary Organization (United), the Dobrujan Revolutionary Organisation and the Internal Thracian Organization), respectively, seceded from the main organizations.
 These wings militated for their own Soviet Republics, which would be part of a "Balkan Communist Federation".
 The BKP was compelled by Stalin to endorse the formation of Macedonian, Thracian, and Dobrujan nations in order to include those new separate states in the Balkan Communist Federation.
 Later, a resolution of the Balkan Communist Federation for the recognition of a Macedonian ethnicity was issued on January 7, 1934, by the Balkan Secretariat of the Comintern.
 It was accepted by the Political Secretariat in Moscow on January 11, 1934, and approved by the Executive Committee of the Comintern.
+Afterwards, the Macedonian case was distinguished from that of Thrace and Dobruja in 1936, the Thracians and Dobrujans were regarded again as parts of the Bulgarian population.
+Most likely this change was related to the intricate form of the Macedonian case itself and the identity development inside Macedonia that had no resemblance in Thrace or Dobruja.
+In 1936 the IMRO (United) and the left wings of ITRO and IDRO were incorporated in the BKP.